 Standard Deviation

-All casino games, slots included, have house edges that determine how much money players will receive on average over the long haul.
+All casino games, slots included, have house edges that determine how much money players will receive on average over the long run.

-The house edges of online slots commonly fall within the 2% to 10% range, with most games delivering an average return to player ranging from 90% to 98%.
+The house edges of online slots commonly fall within the 2% to 10% range, with most games delivering an average return-to-player percentage between 90% and 98%.

 For example, spinning the reels of a slot with a 2.93% house edge means the player will get back $97.07 of every $100 wagered on average.